Ukraine survives another crisis with Donald Trump

 How many of these and other onerous terms have been negotiated away in Geneva has yet to be disclosed, but significant damage has already been done.
 For one thing, the plan will complicate European moves to seize frozen Russian assets.

-More seriously, the plan (believed to have been leaked by Russia), has exposed confusion, rivalry and incompetence within the Trump administration.
+More seriously, the plan (believed to have been leaked by Russia) has exposed confusion, rivalry and incompetence within the Trump administration.
 Mr Witkoff, once again, comes off as a patsy.
-Mr Vance, once again, emerges as the force seeking to derail relations between America and Ukraine.
-In February he provoked the televised bust-up between Mr Trump and Mr Zelensky at the White House.
+J.D.
+Vance, once again, emerges as the force seeking to derail relations between America and Ukraine.
+In February the American vice-president provoked the televised bust-up between Mr Trump and Mr Zelensky at the White House.
 This time he pushed a patently pro-Russian plan.
 It was Mr Vance who called Mr Zelensky to set out its terms; and it was Mr Driscoll, Mr Vance’s college friend, who delivered the message in person.

 But then, as now, it was Mr Rubio who laboured to put things back on track by finding an agreement with the Ukrainians.
-That said, Mr Rubio seemed woefully out of the loop, at one point calling worried senators from his plane to reassure them that the plan was a Russian document, then backpedalling on the backpedal within hours.
-He posted on the X social-media platform that the plan was, after all, “authored by the US”.
+That said, Mr Rubio seemed woefully out of the loop, at one point calling worried senators from his plane to reassure them that the plan was a Russian document, as they recounted the conversation.
+Then, seemingly backpedalling on the backpedal within hours, he denied the senators’ version, posting on the X social-media platform that the plan was, after all, “authored by the US”.

 As for Mr Trump, he again betrayed his underlying bias: sympathy for Russia and indifference to Ukraine.
 Ahead of the Geneva talks he dismissively said Mr Zelensky “can continue to fight his little heart out” if no agreement were reached, and complained on social media that “UKRAINE ‘LEADERSHIP’ HAS EXPRESSED ZERO GRATITUDE FOR OUR EFFORTS.”

-Note: Update (November 24th): This story has been updated to reflect the State Department’s denial of the senators’ account of their phone conversation.